2024 Challenge Schedule

 Students interested in participating in the challenge should understand concepts around security and computer networks.
 They do not need to be enrolled in a cybersecurity program or course and adult sponsors do not need prior knowledge of these concepts.
 Regardless of skill level, the Cybersecurity Challenge is an opportunity to learn new skills and concepts while working in a safe environment.

 Teams consist of three high school students and one adult sponsor.
-Thanks to our partnership with DESE, participation is free to all Missouri high schools.

 - First place – Little Hog Champs -Eldon High School